 Here are links to some important forms and helpful information sheets to download and review before your first mediation session.

 Mediation Intake Sheet.
 As we start your case, we need to get some information and data from you.
-Download and print this intake sheet so you can fill it out and bring it to your first session.
+Typically, we will send you an online confidential information sheet you can submit electronically, However if you want to get ahead of the game, download and print this intake sheet so you can fill it out and bring it to your first session.
 Don’t worry.
 We keep all of your information confidential.

 Mediation Fee Agreement.
 During your first session, you will need to review and sign your mediation agreement.
 We’ve loaded our standard fee agreement here for you to review before you come.
 You’ll sign when you get here after we have had a chance to talk it over and answer your questions.

 *Note: This document is shared for informational purposes only and may or may not reflect current fees, costs and/or rates.

 Conflict of Interest Waiver.
 Although we are neutral and provide no legal advice, we do help you prepare legal forms and agreements.
 Because you and the other party will have diverging interests, we will ask you to sign this Conflict of Interest Waiver during your first mediation session.

 Working with Advising Attorneys Information Sheet.
 As your mediators, we have rules about how we can give you information while preserving our neutrality.
 While we give information and help facilitate agreement, we can’t give legal advice.
 A mediator giving legal advice creates a conflict of interest that our ethical rules don’t allow.
 That’s why it is a good idea to have an independent attorney serve as your consultation counsel who can provide you with legal advice and can review your agreements before you sign.
 With consulting counsel, your decisions are informed and your legal interests are protected.
 Download and review our “Working with Advising Attorneys Information Sheet” to get some tips about how to engage counsel to help ensure maximum success in your mediation process.